 New Year’s Eve has changed quite a bit since I became a mother, but so far the girls are so young that the night is still largely an adult night.
 They are soundly tucked in their beds before most of the New Year’s Eve festivities begin, and it is fun to spend some quality time with adults.
 However, we do have a lot of kid-centered fun on New Year’s Day.
 This year I decided to take some of our traditional activities and combine them with a few new ones that I know the girls will enjoy.
 Many of them could be done on either New Year’s Eve or New Year’s Day.

 1. Year Pancakes: We will make pancakes and use number cookie cutters to make the new year.
-Our New Year’s Day will include 13 bags, inspired by the Countdown Bags from Sweet Blessings.
+Our New Year’s Day will include 13 bags, inspired by the Countdown Bags.
 The girls will open one each hour from the time they wake up until the time they go to bed.
 So far I am planning the following activities…

 2. Story Time: We will read New Year’s Day, a simple nonfiction that shares some facts about New Year’s Day.

 3. Year Collage: The girls will get cardboard number cutouts and decorate them with paint, gems, and glitter to make a sparkly decoration for our day.

 4. Take Down Christmas Decorations: In truth, I will start slowly taking down decorations in the house throughout the week between Christmas and New Year’s, but on New Year’s Day as a family we will take the ornaments off of our Christmas tree and pack everything away for next year.
 Both girls really enjoy helping put up and take down decorations, and it is a helpful way for us to say goodbye to the holiday season.